 We now save more money every month; in terms of percentages, we’ve roughly doubled our savings.
 It still isn’t where we want it to be, but we are certainly getting there.

-Suchot’s note: If you’re curious about other ways to save money?
-Here are 16 Weird Saving Tips From Extreme Cheapskates.
+Suchot’s note: For other ways to save money here are 16 Weird Saving Tips From Extreme Cheapskates.

 Last summer our toddler son lacerated his hand, leading to nerve damage in his thumb.
 Since he couldn’t tell us how much feeling he had or why he wouldn’t move his thumb we opted for exploratory surgery to assess the damage.
 We would’ve made this decision whether or not we had the money in savings to pay the bill immediately, but we certainly had more peace of mind knowing we could afford to take care of our son without going into debt.